How do I make a complaint?

 We will always try to negotiate a resolution that you are satisfied with — but that is also reasonable in the circumstances.
 Typical examples will include: the publication/broadcast/posting of a correction, apology, follow-up article or letter/comment from you; a private letter of apology from the editor/news director/website manager; an undertaking as to future conduct by the media outlet and/or the annotation/amendment/deletion of online material to ensure that an error is not repeated.
 In the early stages our Executive Officer will be able to advise you as to what might be an appropriate way of resolving your complaint.
 The precise location of a published/broadcast/posted correction or apology can be negotiated as part of this process.

 What happens if my complaint can’t be resolved through mediation?

-If your complaint can't be resolved either directly with the editor/news director/website manager or through mediation facilitated by our Executive Officer, the Media Council will come to a decision under the Code of Practice.
+If your complaint can't be resolved either directly with the editor/news director/website manager or through mediation facilitated by our CEO, the Media Council will come to a decision under the Code of Practice.
 If they consider that there is a breach of the Code that remains unresolved, the complaint will be upheld.
 The Media Council will then issue a critical ruling that sets out the background to the case.
 The Media Council will publish all upheld complaints on its website.
 Also, the media outlet complained against is obliged to publish/broadcast/post the Media Council’s decision.